matt24smith/ecfuzz/readme.md

  - CLI (see `ecfuzz --help`)
  - Rust lib (docs: <https://docs.rs/ecfuzz/latest/ecfuzz/>)
  - [LibFuzzer fuzz targets](<https://www.llvm.org/docs/LibFuzzer.html#fuzz-target>)
-    - `libfuzz-driver.cpp` can be included as a target from the project repo as a drop-in replacement for `StandaloneFuzzTargetMain.c`
+    - `libfuzzer-driver.cpp` can be included as a target from the project repo as a drop-in replacement for `StandaloneFuzzTargetMain.c`

 ### Corpus Distillation
 A genetic algorithm is used to maximize code coverage while minimizing corpus size: